 - Upgrade to premium economy from $700 per person each way*

 - Upgrade to business class from $2,000 per person each way* Can take the upgrade one way or round trip and combine premium/business classes on same ticket

 * Starting from pricing based on Monday through Thursday departures - ask an Aspire consultant for the upgrade fee for travel Friday through Sunday

 Terms & Conditions:

-Package from pricing is based on double occupancy (2 people sharing a room) for travel Monday - Thursday 29 March – 12 May for purchase by 15 July 2017; $60 air supplement applies each way for travel on Friday - Sunday. $40 per person supplement applies for a Saturday night at the Crown Metropol Hotel Melbourne. $150 per person per night supplement applies for stays at the Crown Metropol Melbourne over the following dates: 29-30Sep17, 20-21Oct17, 27-28Oct17, 03-07Nov17, 01Jan18; 26-28Jan18; 15-18Mar18; 22-25Mar18.
+Package from pricing is based on double occupancy (2 people sharing a room) for travel Monday - Thursday. $60pp air supplement applies each way for travel on Friday to Sundays. $40 per person supplement applies for a Saturday night at the Crown Metropol Hotel Melbourne.
+Ask an Aspire consultant for pricing for other travel dates.
 Add-on fares are available from other cities.
-Certain blackout dates may apply on the accommodation and tour value add offers - check with your Aspire consultant.
+Certain blackout dates apply on the accommodation and tour value add offers - check with your Aspire consultant.
 Seats are limited and may not be available on every flight.
 Hotels are subject to availability.
 All prices reflect a discount for purchases made by cash/wire transfer/check, please see terms and conditions for credit card payments.
 There are no discounts for payment made by credit cards.
 Cancellation penalties and other restrictions apply.